yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-intro.md

 ## Setting the CIDR and sizing your VPC

 A VPC is defined by a block of IP addresses, entered in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
-Because you cannot resize a VPC once it is created, you need to decide on an appropriate size before creating it.
+Because you can't resize a VPC once it is created, you need to decide on an appropriate size before creating it.
 Ideally, you want the network to be as small as possible while accomodating potential growth.
 Calculate how many applications will be connecting to it, and estimate how that is expected to grow over time.
 Although you may want to create a large network to cover all contingencies, an over-sized network can impact network performance.
-If your traffic experiences spikes, you will need to take that into account.
+If your traffic experiences spikes, you'll need to take that into account.

 When entering the range for your VPC in Yugabyte Cloud, the size of the network is determined by the prefix length (the number after the `/`).
 Yugabyte Cloud supports network sizes from `/26` to `/16` as shown in the following table.
 For typical applications, `/26` is more than sufficient.